afbaum/audiology/README.md

   2. Go to the root directly of the project
   3. Clone or download the project from the repo.
   4. Run **npm install** to install necessary packages
-  5. Add a .env file to the root of project and include information sent over private communications
+  5. Add a config folder under the main directory of the Project and place the keys and passport files into the config folder
   6. Run **npm run dev** to begin the app server process a webpage should open automatically at localhost:3000
   7. Sign up for the site
   8. Login to the site.